jseluis/artificial_intelligence_for_trading/README.md

 ## Brief Description

-Solutions for the Projects - AI for Trading Nanodegree.
+My Solutions for the Projects - AI for Trading Nanodegree at Udacity

 This is an extremely interesting Nanodegree if you want to apply Artificial Intelligence to track patterns in the Financial Markets.
 It will give you a good grasp on how the Financial Sector can